yifeng2019uwb/cloud-native-order-processor/README.md

 ---

-**🔐 This project demonstrates comprehensive security architecture suitable for enterprise environments**
+**🔐 Enterprise-grade security architecture suitable for production environments**

-**🛡️ Perfect for**: Security engineering roles, secure development practices, enterprise architecture
+**🛡️ Perfect for**: Production deployment, enterprise security patterns, scalable microservices architecture

-**🔒 Questions about security implementation?** Check the [Security Documentation](docs/design-docs/) or open an issue
+**🔒 Questions about implementation?** Check the [Security Documentation](docs/design-docs/) or open an issue

-*Built with security-first principles and enterprise-ready patterns*
+*Built with security-first principles and production-ready patterns*